einstein07/Computer-of-Things/websocket-server/README.md

 $ poetry install -v
 ```

-Poetry reads the `pyproject.toml` file, and installs the CoThings websocket server, along with all it's dependencies, into an isolated Python environment (see Python virtual environments).
+Poetry reads the `pyproject.toml` file, and installs the Computer-of_Things websocket server, along with all it's dependencies, into an isolated Python environment (see Python virtual environments).
 The `-v` outputs more verbose information.

 With the package installed, start up the websocket server by running: